Can I Return Your Trolley For you, Dear?

 Ray then went on to explain how having something to look forward to and feel special about, had made such a difference to his life.
 Especially after losing his wife Anne last year ‘to the Cancer’ had left him feeling lonely, depressed and quite lost.

-Indeed, I recognised there was far more significance in allowing lovely, high-spirited Ray assist with my silly old supermarket trolley than there was in me trying to save time and supposed unnecessary fuss.
+Indeed, I recognised there was far more significance in allowing lovely, high-spirited Ray assist with my ridiculous supermarket trolley than there was in me trying to save time and supposed unnecessary fuss.

-And it wasn’t because he just happened to be passing; nor because he thought I actually really needed the help.
+And it wasn’t because Ray just happened to be passing that he’d felt obliged to make the offer; nor because he thought I actually really needed any real help.

 HAPPY BIRTHDAY, RAY!!!